-Santa Cruz Island Field Station has sleeping accommodations for approximately 25 persons.
-Accommodations consist of bunkbeds and six private bedrooms.
+Santa Cruz Island Field Station has sleeping accommodations for approximately 30 persons.
+Accommodations consist of 25 bunkbeds and six private bedrooms with double/queen beds.
 All visitors must sleep at the facility.
 Bring warm sleeping bags with pillows.
 Don't forget a flashlight!
 Please read the Safety Page for "What not to bring" to Santa Cruz Island.

 Cooking facilities are provided, including 2 stoves, 2 ovens, 4 refrigerator-freezers, 1 walk in refrigerator, pots, pans, dishes, and utensils.
 Because of bad weather, people sometimes get detained on the island.
 We recommend bringing an extra day's supply of food.
 The island is part of the University's Natural Reserve System, organisms collected on or near the island must not be used as food.
 All cooking is done at the facility; individual cooking on camp stoves is strictly prohibited, due to possible fire hazard.

 Hot and cold running water, 2 shared but separate men's and women's showers, toilets, and limited laundry facilities are available.
 Electricity is limited.
 Do not bring electric appliances, especially hair dryers, to the island.
 If electricity is needed for research equipment, consult with the resident director prior to your visit.

 A library/conference room, computers (PC and Mac), and a laboratory are available for your use.
 Maps are available at the reserve for office use only.
 Persons desiring maps for field use should purchase them before leaving the mainland (U.S. Geological Survey, 7.5' Santa Cruz Island A, B, C, D).